Berdir/simplenews/README.txt

     vulnerable to Cross Site Request Forgeries.
 Email addresses may be (un)subscribed without a notice.
 Do not use this setting in uncontrolled environments (like the internet!).

  13. TIPS
     A subscription page is available at: /newsletter/subscriptions

+    The Elysia Cron module (http://drupal.org/project/elysia_cron) can be used to start the simplenews cron hook more often than others, so that newsletter are sent faster without decreasing site performance due to long-running cron hooks.

     If your unsubscribe URL looks like:
       http://newsletter/confirm/remove/8acd182182615t632